jahidcmt4/WP-Content-Protection-Plugin/readme.txt

 == Frequently Asked Questions ==

-= How to disable right click on WordPress ? =
+= How to disable right click on WordPress? =

 Just install our plugin and disable right click.

 = How to disable F12 on WordPress Website? =

-Just install our plugin and disable F12 Button.
+Just install our plugin and disable the F12 Button.

-= Can I Protect my website images ? =
+= Can I Protect my website images? =

 Yes.

-= Can I Protect my website content ? =
+= Can I Protect my website content? =

 Yes.

-= Can I disable comments on my website ? =
+= Can I disable comments on my website? =

 Yes.

-= are there any disadvantages to Google Ranking ? =
+= are there any disadvantages to Google Ranking? =

 No.

 == Screenshots ==

-1. Disabled Settings
+1. Disable Content and Images Settings
-2. Disable by IP Address Settings
+2. Disable Notification Settings
-3. Maintenance Setting
+3. Disable Comments Settings
-4. Disabled Notification Text Settings
+4. Maintenance Settings
-5. Disable IP by Country Settings
+5. Disable by IP Address Settings
-6. Disabled Comments Settings
+6. Disable IP by Country Settings

 == Changelog ==

+= 1.3.1 =

+* Added: Compatibility with WooCommerce

 = 1.3.0 =